DuheeH/buyBot-Supreme/README.md

 ### Version Control:

-- **GitHub**: Was the obvious choice for version control which was used for this project.
+- **GitHub**: GitHub was the obvious choice for version control which was used for this project.
+While working on a local repository, I found myself repeatedly removing unwanted files and folders from my GitHub repository which led to learning about **rebase** and **.gitignore**.

+- **venv**: While looking for way to have a clean and isolated workspace for my project and avoid dependency mishaps down the line, I found out about virtual environements the venv command in python.
+I worked within a virtual environment during the project and generated a requirements.txt file when complete.

 ## Folders/Files: